dparksports/creating-optical-computer/README.md

 17. How long have you been working on this?
 - This idea has been with me for some time.
 - Our technology isn't ready.
-- We discovered ways to overcome the limitations of the current state of technologies.

 @ Copyright, 2020, Dan Park, All rights reserved.